opendevstack/ods-selector-widget/README.md

   ]
 }
 ```
-↓ Renders as platform icons
+The example above renders as platform icons

 ```json
 {